aws-samples/sample-aws-techbot/README_EN.md

 > **All services are pay-as-you-go — no cost when idle.** Actual costs vary based on query complexity (number of tool calls, response time) and Memory settings.
 Only Nova Pro supports image input.

+## Disclaimer

+This is sample code for demonstration purposes only.
+You should work with your security and legal teams to meet your organizational security, regulatory, and compliance requirements before deployment.
+Deploying this solution may incur AWS charges.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.